-The UB Clinical and Translational Research Center’s first annual colloquium highlighted studies and novel technologies designed at UB and Roswell Park Cancer Institute to speed the time it takes new medical tests and treatments to go from the laboratory to patients.
+The UB Clinical and Translational Research Center’s first annual colloquium highlighted studies and novel technologies designed at UB and Roswell Park Comprehensive Cancer Center to speed the time it takes new medical tests and treatments to go from the laboratory to patients.

 Area scientists, researchers and clinicians attended the Oct.
 21 event at the Roswell Park Center for Genetics and Pharmacology.

 Investigators who presented their research at the colloquium had won pilot study grants from the UB CTRC.

 interdisciplinary collaboration and were determined to have

 greatest potential to receive external funding, explains Timothy